merovex-archival/merovex.github.io/_posts/2010-12-21-a-retrospective-on-scintillas-first-draft.markdown

 - Writing
 - Technique
 - Postal Marines Series
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Ben Wilson offers his retrospective on writing Scintilla."
+description: Ben Wilson offers his retrospective on writing Scintilla.
+tags:
+- Writing
+- Technique
+- Postal Marines Series
 ---
 Just about every writer's resources says to take time away from your writing project after the first draft.
 It's like spending an intense amount of time with a loved one, then abstaining for a while to make sure you're objective about the relationship.
 Or, whatever.
 How long is open to interpretation, but I figure four to six weeks for myself.